varnishcache/varnish-cache/doc/sphinx/tutorial/purging.rst

 bad for business.

 The solution is to notify Varnish when there is fresh content available.
-This can be done through two mechanisms.
-HTTP purging and bans.
+This can be done through three mechanisms.
+HTTP purging, banning and forced cache misses.
 First, let me explain the HTTP purges.

 HTTP Purges